300+ Spanish Slang Words from Around the World

 Literal meaning: Four cats

-Use it when trying to say there was a small number of people present.
+Use it when trying to say that there’s a small number of people present.

 ¿La fiesta?
 Eran cuatro gatos.
 (The party?
 There were just a few of us.)